johndoe6345789/arduino/README.md

 ## CI workflow diagnostics

 Use `tools/gha_doctor.py` to lint GitHub Actions workflows without running them.
-The script highlights stale path filters, missing working directories, unpinned actions, and cache paths that no longer exist.
+The script highlights stale path filters, missing working directories, unpinned actions, cache paths that no longer exist, preset-based CMake/CTest calls missing `CMakePresets.json`, and Conan install invocations that are missing a `conanfile` or rely on an unpinned Conan version.

 ```
 python3 -m pip install pyyaml
 python3 tools/gha_doctor.py
 ```

 Pass `--workflows` or `--root` to inspect alternate workflow folders or monorepo layouts.
+Use `--strict` to fail the command on warnings.

+Automated linting runs in CI via the `Workflow doctor` workflow whenever workflow files or the doctor itself change.